Australia's Westpac will not defend itself against regulator's action on fees

-Aug 20 (Reuters) - Australia's Westpac Banking Corp WBC.AX said on Thursday it would not defend itself in civil proceedings launched by the corporate regulator over fees charged to more than 400 clients in a case stemming from an inquiry into the industry.
+Aug 20 (Reuters) - Westpac Banking Corp WBC.AX said on Thursday it would not defend itself in civil proceedings launched by Australia's corporate regulator over fees charged to more than 400 clients.

+The decision represents a small win for the regulator, which lost an appeal in June in a closely watched lawsuit against the scandal-hit bank for flouting the law on some home loan approvals.

-The Australian Securities and Investments Commission says the two bank units, BT Funds Management and Asgard Capital Management, had allegedly charged financial adviser fees of A$130,006 ($93,400) to 404 customers, the bank said.
+In a statement, the Australian Securities and Investments Commission (ASIC) said two bank units, BT Funds Management and Asgard Capital Management, allegedly charged financial adviser fees to 404 customers and gave misleading account statements.

+Between Sept.
+2014 and August 2017, Asgard charged customers about A$130,006 ($93,383) for financial advice, despite requests to stop and even after the service ended, while account statements from BT omitted 'adviser fees' but added them to a separate fee amount, the regular said.

-Westpac said it had reported the issue in 2017, and has contacted and remediated affected customers.
+Westpac, which said it had reported the issue in 2017, and had contacted and remediated affected customers, added that it would make submissions regarding a penalty, however.

+"BTFM and ACML apologise that these errors occurred and will work with ASIC to resolve the proceedings as quickly as possible," the bank said on Thursday.

 ($1=1.3920 Australian dollars)